 Many people end up finding it impossible to pay back what they owe, and if they can’t work out a manageable debt repayment plan with their creditors, can be left with no option but to declare themselves insolvent.

-Long before the pandemic, the number of insolvencies amongst women aged 55 and over jumped from 4,628 in 2008 to 7,818 in 2018 – an increase of 69% in a decade, according to new analysis from Rest Less.
+The number of insolvencies amongst women aged 55 and over jumped from 4,628 in 2008 to 7,818 in 2018 – an increase of 69% in a decade, according to analysis from Rest Less.
 The insolvency rate of this group increased from 0.06% to 0.08% in the same time period.
 Insolvencies amongst men aged 65 and above also increased by 29% in the years between 2008 and 2018.

 The analysis also shows that Individual Voluntary Arrangements (IVAs) and Debt Relief Orders (DROs) are the most common type of insolvency for females aged over 55.

 Bear in mind that these options should not be considered lightly as they can have a number of significant consequences.
 If you are in serious debt, it’s important to speak to your creditors as soon as you can and see if you can come up with a manageable repayment plan.
 If they are unable to help, contact a charity which specialises in free debt advice, such as StepChange, National Debtline the Debt Advice Foundation.